What is an adjustable-rate mortgage (ARM) refinance loan?

 Low monthly payments

 Conventional adjustable-rate mortgage (ARM) loans are available for refinancing existing mortgages.
-U.S. Bank offers 10/1 ARM, 5/1 ARM and 3/1 ARM options.
+U.S. Bank offers 10/1 ARM and 5/1 ARM options.
 Check out today’s refinance rates for 10/1 ARM and 5/1 ARM adjustable-rate refinance loans.

 If you’re curious about the costs associated with refinancing, use our mortgage refinance cost calculator to get an estimate of how much it will cost.